-Mary took a deep breath, put on her best grin-and-bear-it smile and knocked on the door of her friend’s home.
-Somehow, she had gotten herself into a schedule where she always had something going on but none of it seemed to be her first choice.
-Mary was known for her so-called confidence and full social life, but she was suddenly realizing just how insecure and alone she still felt.
+Mary took a deep breath, put on her best grin-and-bear-it smile, and knocked on the door of her friend’s home.
+Somehow, she had gotten herself into a schedule where she always had something going on, but none of it seemed to be her first choice.
+Mary was known for her so-called confidence and full social life, but she suddenly realized just how insecure and alone she still felt.

 Do you ever find yourself feeling like Mary?
 Do you catch yourself wondering how people would react if you were to expose your true self?
 For many people, a significant disconnect exists between their outward identity and their true selves.
 People desire the freedom to be themselves, but more often than not, the fear of rejection or disapproval drives them to compromise their individuality.